TobitSoftware/chayns-components/README.md

 ```
 npm i
 ```
-... and the start the webpack-dev-server with the following command:
+... and then start the webpack-dev-server with the following command:
 ```
 npm start
 ```